sonots/sonots.github.io/source/_posts/2014-05-04-how-to-use-norikra-to-count-http-status.markdown

 ## What Not Covered

-In this article, I will not cover, what is Norikra, how to install Norikra, how to install Fluentd.
+In this article, I will not cover, how to install Norikra, how to install Fluentd.

+## What is Norikra, and Why to Use Norikra

+Norikra is a Schema-less Stream Processor based on Esper, which is a kind of CEP (Complex Event Processing) engine.
+With Norikra, we can use highly-functional SQL-like query for processing streaming data.

+We can achieve similar things by using plugins like fluent-plugin-datacounter.
+However, a Fluentd process can utilize only one CPU core because Fluentd uses CRuby, in contrast, a Norikra process can utilize multiple CPU cores because Norikra uses JVM (Esper is wirtten with Java, and Norikra is written with JRuby).
+This is the 1st reason to use Norikra.
+This feature is attractive especially when we need to processs heavy log data where one CPU core is not sufficient to process it in real-time.

+The 2nd reason to use Norikra is because it does not require to restart for adding or removing queries.
+Fluentd requires us to restart its processes when we change their configuration files to add or remove new settings.

 ## Data Counting using fluent-plugin-datacounter

-The data counting using fluent-pugin-datacounter would be achieved as followings.
-We will replace this to Norikra.
+Let me describe how to perform data counting using fluent-pugin-datacounter first.
+We will replace this to Norikra later.

 ### Requirement